energyRt/energyRt/index.md

 **energyRt** is a package for [R](https://www.r-project.org/) to develop Reference Energy System (RES) models and analyze energy-technologies.

-**energyRt** package includes a typical RES (or "Bottom-Up") linear, cost-minimizing model, which can be solved by [GAMS](http://www.gams.com/) or [GLPK](https://www.gnu.org/software/glpk/).
-The model has similarities with [TIMES/MARKAL](http://iea-etsap.org/web/tools.asp), [OSeMOSYS](http://www.osemosys.org/), but has its own specifics, f.i. definition of technologies.
+**energyRt** package provides tools to build RES ("Bottom-Up"), technological, linear cost-minimizing models, which can be solved using [GAMS](http://www.gams.com/) and [GLPK](https://www.gnu.org/software/glpk/).
+The RES model has similarities with [TIMES/MARKAL](http://iea-etsap.org/web/tools.asp), [OSeMOSYS](http://www.osemosys.org/), but has its own specifics, f.i. definition of technologies.

 **energyRt** package is a set of _classes_, _methods_, and _functions_ in [R](https://www.r-project.org/) which are designed to:
 - handle data, assist in defining RES models,
 - helps to analyze data, check for errors and bugs before parsing it into solver,
-- parses your dataset to GAMS or GLPK and run them to solve the model,
+- parses your dataset to GAMS or GLPK and runs them to solve the model,
-- reads solution and imports results back to R,
+- reads the solution and imports results back to R,
-- assists in analysis of results and reporting.
+- assists with an analysis of results and reporting.

 ### Motivation